AJenbo/CalcWorkDays.php/README.md

 This class works with Unix timestamps and as such is limited to years beetwean 1970 and 2037

 ###Samples
-How many days off work until xmas:
+How many days of work until xmas:

 `
 CalcWorkDays::workDaysBetween(